White House says scrapped Aon-Willis deal shows 'robust enforcement'

-Aon Plc (AON.N) and Willis Towers Watson Plc called off their merger on Monday, saying U.S. regulators' objections created unacceptable delay and uncertainty.
-The Justice Department had filed a lawsuit to stop it. read more
+Aon Plc and Willis Towers Watson Plc called off their merger on Monday, saying U.S. regulators’ objections created unacceptable delay and uncertainty.
+The Justice Department had filed a lawsuit to stop it.

 White House press secretary Jen Psaki praised the Justice Department, saying its effort was “what the president was talking about when he called for more robust enforcement of the antitrust laws.”